 In client initiated bootstrap, when the Server receives Request Bootstrap logical operation, the Server performs Write logical operation.
 In server initiated bootstrap, the Server performs Write logical operation.
 The Write logical operation targets to an Object Instance or a Resource.
 The Write logical operation can be sent multiple times.
 Different from Write operation in Device Management and Service Enablement interface, the Client MUST write the payload regardless of an existence of the targeting Object Instance or Resource.

+Table 17: Operation to Method and URI Mapping